Addressing substances of concern

 Whole or substantial parts of databases

-The above general rule of permissibility of downloading and copying information from the ECHA website does not extend to whole or substantial parts of databases (a database is to be construed as a collection of independent works, data or other materials arranged in a systematic or methodical way and individually accessible by electronic or other means).
+The above general rule of permissibility of downloading and copying information from the ECHA website does not extend to whole or substantial parts of databases (a database is to be construed as a collection of independent works, data or other materials arranged in a systematic or methodical way and individually accessible by electronic or other means), with the exception of certain systematic data collection activities permitted below in this Section 5.1.1.
 The replication, in whole or in substantial part, of the ECHA databases is prohibited, unless ECHA’s prior written permission is given.
 All requests shall be submitted to ECHA through the information request forms on ECHA’s contact page.

 Please note that the content of the databases may also be subject to pre-existing rights of third parties (see Section 5.1.2).